 The bill would authorize the legislative body of a multijurisdictional, cross-county agency, as specified, to use alternate teleconferencing provisions if the eligible legislative body has adopted an authorizing resolution, as specified.
-The bill would also require the legislative body to provide a record of attendance of the members of the legislative body, the number of community members in attendance in the teleconference meeting, and the number of public comments on its internet website within-7 10 days after a teleconference meeting, as specified.
+The bill would also require the legislative body to provide a record of attendance of the members of the legislative body, the number of community members in attendance in the teleconference meeting, and the number of public comments on its internet website within 7 10 days after a teleconference meeting, as specified.
 The bill would require at least a quorum of members of the legislative body to participate from one or more physical locations that are open to the public and within the boundaries of the territory over which the local agency exercises jurisdiction.
 The bill would require a member who receives compensation for their service, as specified, on the legislative body to participate from a physical location that is open to the public.
-The bill would require the legislative body to include the address of the public, accessible building from which each member will participate via teleconference.
+The bill would require the legislative body to identify in the agenda each member who plans to participate remotely and to include the address of the publicly accessible building from which each member will participate via teleconference.
 The bill would prohibit a member from participating remotely pursuant to these provisions unless the remote location is the member's office or another location in a publicly accessible building and is more than 40 miles from the in-person location of the meeting.
 The bill would repeal these alternative teleconferencing provisions on January 1, 2026.